clearbold/craft-campaignmonitor-lists/README.md

+> **Note**
+> I'm happy to review and approve pull requests to update this plugin for Craft 4, but am not actively supporting it.

 # Campaign Monitor Lists

 Campaign Monitor Lists allows you to view the latest stats and subscribers for your Campaign Monitor lists.
 More features to come, including list management features!